-The novel coronavirus (COVID-19) outbreak was first reported by China in late December 2019 and rapidly spread globally.
-The World Health Organization (WHO) declared the outbreak a pandemic on March 11, 2020 and the President of the United States declared a national health emergency.
-Subsequently most states' governments, including those in Massachusetts and Michigan where the Company's operations are located, issued orders requiring businesses that do not conduct essential services to temporarily close their physical workplaces to employees and customers.
-The status of such orders varies on a state-by-state basis and is likely to continue to vary.
-Because Vericel is deemed an essential business the Company is exempt from these state orders in their current form.
+The pandemic caused by the spread of a novel strain of coronavirus (COVID-19) has created volatility, uncertainty and economic disruption in both domestic and international markets.
+After the virus was first reported in China and rapidly spread globally, the World Health Organization (WHO) declared the outbreak a pandemic on March 11, 2020, and the President of the United States declared a national health emergency immediately thereafter.
+Following the President's declaration, state governments, including those in Massachusetts and Michigan where our operations are located, began issuing orders requiring businesses that do not conduct essential services to temporarily close their physical workplaces to employees and customers.
+The status and application of those orders have varied on a state-by-state basis since the early days of the pandemic.
+Because Vericel is deemed an essential business, we continue to be exempt from such state orders in their current forms.